xliucs/MTTS-CAN/README.md

 In the current scripts, the data has been divided into the folders 1)Training and 2)Validation.

 ## evaluation_iPhys.py
 Script for evaluating the prediction of the iPhys models (GreenChannel, POH, CHROM) with the same procedure and products as in the finalEvaluation.py script.
+They are located in the same folder as the ground truth files.

-Prerequisites:
+### Requirements:
 Predictions of the models, saved as a .txt file with the names: `*GC.txt`, `*ICA_POH.txt`, `*CHROM.txt`
 #### Note